rahulgunjkar74/LLM-PR-Inspector/README.md

 Developer

 Rahul Gunjkar
-Built with ❤️ using Python, Groq, and GitHub API.
+Built using Python, Groq, and GitHub API.